Lots of room passing under this giant fallen rock.

 Don't forget to look up to see Jug Handle Arch.

-We recommend you drive this canyon from top to bottom to enjoy the views as you descend.
-A great way to return from Canyonlands National Park, Dead Horse Point State Park, or Gemini Bridges, Trail #22.
+We recommend you drive this canyon from top to bottom to enjoy the amazing views as you descend.
+Plus you’ll have fewer problems if you encounter unexpected obstacles.
+It’s a great way to return from Canyonlands National Park, Dead Horse Point State Park, or Gemini Bridges, trail #27.

 Submitted by Steve

 I ran Long Canyon from top to bottom.
 I don’t think a 2WD vehicle can make trip.
 Pucker Pass is difficult and should probably rate as Moderate (blue).
 Sections of soft sand and decent-sized rocks made getting through to the tunnel more than an easy ride (stock Bronco Sport) with having to choose a good line.